 That’s it for today’s PC build and in case you want to get EPIC $1700 gaming and streaming PC build, you will find links in the description below.

-I hope this guide was useful and in case you liked it, subscribe via email (you will find it on the right side under the “Posts by month”) so you do not miss upcoming PC hardware unboxing / Gaming PC build and guide blogs.
+I hope this guide was useful and in case you liked it, subscribe to our YouTube channel so you do not miss upcoming PC hardware unboxing / Gaming PC build and guide blogs.

 And see you soon.